 Cybersecurity and GDPR Compliance

 The need for GDPR compliance in logistics industry – With the growing digitization all across the world, cyber data has been growing parallelly.
 With the ongoing pandemic, the number of online transactions has seen a tremendous increase.
 Over six countries, including Ghana (488%), Bahrain (657%), and Australia (214%), witnessed a rise of double fold in daily online financial transactions as reported by FIS.

 According to the reports, internet usage increased by 1,266% in 2020 from 2000 across all the continents.
 Asia has 2.6 billion of its population using the Internet, followed by Europe (728 million) and Africa (632 million).

 The growing online traffic gives birth to different kinds of online/cybercrimes.
 In order to protect online users and customers from getting exposed to several online criminal activities, there exist various laws.
-One such regulatory framework is GDPR, the General Data Protection Regulation, a regulation in the European Union for protecting data against cybercrime and other privacy-related concerns of online data in the EU and EEA (European Economic Area) regions.
+One such regulatory framework is GDPR compliance, the General Data Protection Regulation, a regulation in the European Union for protecting data against cybercrime and other privacy-related concerns of online data in the EU and EEA (European Economic Area) regions.

 What is Cyber Crime?